AI is writing books, composing music, and designing logos. It’s also raising many legal questions.

 Your creative input must appear in the final result if you want ownership.

-Examples of what likely does not qualify for copyright protection:
+Examples of what likely do not qualify for copyright protection:

 Examples of what might qualify for copyright protection: